JesusLuvsYooh/BuildStripper/README.md

 1: This file must be in an "Editor" folder (Unity/Assets/Editor) for example.
 <br/>
 2: Set "buildStrippedServer" bool to false to disable, when doing client builds, true is meant for headless servers.

+2: If "Server Build" is ticked in Unitys build window, automatically strip folders listed during build process.
+Set autoDetectServerBuild to fals to overwrite.
 <br/>
 3: Edit the "folderPaths" list, making sure it only includes items that server build does not need, such as Audio and Textures.
 <br/><br/>